Mregussek/MAREngine-docs/references/classes-ecs/scene.rst

 | void setName(std::string name)                 |
 +------------------------------------------------+

 Method sets new scene name.
-Pass as a argument new name.
+Pass new name as an argument .

 .. _class_method_Scene_setBackground: